Cubesat Space Protocol

 CubeSat Space Protocol (CSP) is a small network-layer delivery protocol designed for CubeSats.
 The idea was developed by a group of students from Aalborg University in 2008, and further developed for the AAUSAT3 CubeSat mission that was launched in 2013.
 The protocol is based on a 32-bit header containing both network and transport layer information.
 Its implementation is designed for embedded systems such as the 8-bit AVR microprocessor and the 32-bit ARM and AVR from Atmel.
-The implementation is written in C and is ported to run on FreeRTOS and POSIX and pthreads-based operating systems such as Linux.
+The implementation is written in C and is ported to run on FreeRTOS, Zephyr and POSIX and pthreads-based operating systems such as Linux.
 The three-letter acronym CSP was adopted as an abbreviation for CAN Space Protocol because the first MAC-layer driver was written for CAN-bus.
 The physical layer has since been extended to include several other technologies, and the name was therefore extended to the more general CubeSat Space Protocol without changing the abbreviation.

-The protocol and the implementation is still actively maintained by Johan de Claville Christiansen, Space Inventor and GomSpace.
-The source code is available under an LGPL license and hosted on GitHub.
+The protocol and the implementation is still actively maintained by Johan de Claville Christiansen, Space Inventor, GomSpace, and Space Cubics.
+The source code is available under an MIT License and hosted on GitHub.

 Description

 The CubeSat Space Protocol enables distributed embedded systems to deploy a service-oriented network topology.
 The layering of CSP corresponds to the same layers as the TCP/IP model.
-The implementation supports a connection oriented transport protocol (Layer 4), a router-core (Layer 3), and several network-interfaces (Layer 1–2).
+The implementation supports a connection-oriented transport protocol (Layer 4), a router-core (Layer 3), and several network-interfaces (Layer 1–2).
 A service-oriented topology eases the design of satellite subsystems, since the communication bus itself is the interface to other subsystems.
 This means that each subsystem developer only needs to define a service-contract, and a set of port-numbers their system will be responding on.
 Furthermore, subsystem inter-dependencies are reduced, and redundancy is easily added by adding multiple similar nodes to the communication bus.